Abstract photography revolves around topics that aren’t always easy to understand.

 You can create a rainbow-like pattern (similar to the one in the photo above) using a few sheets of colored paper.
 Unlike an open book, you’ll have to hold the paper on both sides.

 Use a metal clip to hold all the sheets at the bottom.
 Then, spread them out carefully and hold them in place using weights on each side.

 You can create triangular shapes by clipping the paper at the bottom.
 You can also use a metal clip to hold the top of the sheets to prevent them from spreading.

 For an even more colorful effect, hold two sheets together (as pictured above).

 To achieve this effect, roll up a few sheets of colored paper.
 Place them in different parts of your frame.

 If you want to be extra creative, experiment with different shapes and colors.

-Even though colored paper isn’t often used in photography, it’s a great way to improve your abstract photography.
+Even though the colored paper isn’t often used in photography, it’s a great way to improve your abstract photography.
 You’ll learn to make the most out of simple objects.